The Indiana Guest Statute prohibits family members and hitchhikers from receiving compensation for injuries

 Thus, under the Guest Statute, KLLM would not be liable for any loss or damage arising from the death of Hanna if Hanna was a hitchhiker who was being transported without payment in or upon the motor vehicle at the time of his death.”

-Ward & Ward Personal Injury Lawyers has over eighty five years of legal experience with personal injury and wrongful death claims and continues to seek justice for clients that have been harmed by the negligence of others.
-Our firm receives no legal fees or expenses unless we collect damages on your behalf.
-Call an experienced personal injury lawyer in Indianapolis, IN at Ward & Ward today at 317-639-9501 and ask for “Charlie” for a free evaluation of your claim.
+Ward & Ward Personal Injury Lawyers have over a century of combined legal experience in personal injury law.
+Our firm continues to seek justice for clients who have been harmed by the negligence of others and to maximize their damage compensation.
+Our attorneys do not receive legal fees or expenses unless we collect damages on your behalf.
+Call an experienced personal injury lawyer in Indianapolis, IN at Ward & Ward today.
+Call 317-639-9501 and ask for “Charlie Ward” for a free evaluation of your claim.

 Charlie Ward